scryst/coffee-chat-ventures-site/README.md

 - **High-Quality Imagery**: Professional coffee-themed images throughout the site
 - **Cross-Server Functionality**: Information about how the bot connects users across different Discord servers

+## Recent Updates

+- **Local Image Storage**: All images are now stored locally in the `/public/images` and `/public/events` directories for improved reliability and faster loading
+- **Consistent Button Styling**: Updated Discord button colors to match the site's coffee-themed color scheme
+- **Fixed Image Display Issues**: Resolved issues with images not displaying properly on the home page and coffee bot page

 ## Tech Stack

 - **Framework**: Next.js 14.2 with App Router